mbridak/WinterFieldDayLogger/README.md

 ### The Client

-Install Python 3, then two required libs via pip.
+Install Python 3, then required libs via pip.

 `pip install -r requirements.txt`

 Or if you're the Ubuntu/Debian type you can:

-`sudo apt install python3-pyqt5 python3-requests`
+`sudo apt install python3-pyqt5 python3-requests python3-bs4 python3-lxml`

 Just make wfdlogger.py executable and run it within the same folder, or type: